developerpiru/seq-alignment-tutorial/README.md

   cp [name-of-file].gz myfastqfiles
   ```

-That command will copy files one at a time by name.
+**Note:** That command will copy files one at a time by name.
 Alternatively, you can use this command to copy all relevant files from one Sample/Files directory:
   ```
   cp *.gz myfastqfiles
   ```